-The Department of Labor and Employment (DOLE) has asked businesses and companies, especially in the private sector, to be more lenient and considerate of employees who can’t go to work because of the coronavirus pandemic.
+The Department of Labor and Employment (DOLE) has asked businesses and companies, especially in the private sector, to be more lenient and considerate of employees who can’t go to work because of the COVID-19 pandemic.

 “Please take care of the workers because we’re in a difficult situation… What’s important is they follow the instructions if they truly have to undergo quarantine.
 We are saying they should attend more to [their] health than work.
 Their relationship with their company will be attended to later,” Dione addressed employers.

 Businesses and companies that chose to resume operations under the modified enhanced community quarantine should be able to provide shuttle services for employees.
-Otherwise, employees should not be forced to go to work according to the Department of Trade and Industry.
+Otherwise, they should not be forced to go to work according to the Department of Trade and Industry.

 DOLE has also issued guidelines for alternative work schemes for employee welfare.